lingua-franca/marmara/README.md

 ```

 ## Development plan
-This project is currently in development, please feel free to send pull requests, there's a lot more work to be done.
+This project is currently in a "works in my project" stage, there's still work to be done to make it more vendable so I welcome pull requests.
+In addition, there are probably a lot of tweaks required to the parser and a lot of features that would be nice to have.

-### TODO
-1. before and after selector
-1. find unused sub selectors